What is Isotretinoin?

 Isotretinoin is the closest thing to a cure for severe acne that has been invented thus far. isotretinoin is a vitamin A derivative that has been found to be very effective in severe acne and several other conditions.

 In most cases it will improve acne to an impressive degree, and many adult patients are permanently cured, needing no further acne therapy.
-Others will require mild topical therapy for maintenance, and a small minority (about 7-10%) will require a second course of isotretinoin.
+Others will require mild topical therapy for maintenance, and a small minority (about 7-10 percent) will require a second course of isotretinoin.
 Very rarely a third course is needed.
 The permanent success rate is lower for women, but still very high.

 Why does Isotretinoin work for acne?